jaydeeprami/JD-Event-Listing/readme.txt

 * Event listing
 * Google Map integrate (Google Map show on Backend as well as Fron-end for show Location of Events)
 * Google Calendar integrate (You can insert listed Event in your Google Calendar by just one Click)

+## Documentation
+* For Create Event in Google Calendar, You should have a Client ID and API Key.
+Once You have both then enter into the Plugin Setting under the General WordPress setting section called `Event Setting`.

+For Google Calendar oAuth, it's required to add Redirect URL like `[YOUR_SITE_URL]/events` which is archive page of Events.
+Please set this link into the Google Calendar oAuth Settings.

 ## Minimum Requirements
 * PHP version 5.4 or greater (PHP 5.6 or greater is recommended)